China in the driver's seat amid calls for Africa debt relief

 U.S. officials did not respond to a request for comment.

 Washington’s current absence from the conversation has left a leadership vacuum.
-But it will likely bristle at any process over which it deems Beijing has too much influence, analysts say.
+But analysts say it may bristle at any process over which it deems Beijing to have too much influence.

 “I worry that even if China sees this as an opportunity to seize leadership and exploit it, the U.S. could walk away from it,” the CGD’s Morris said.

-Writing by Joe Bavier; Additional reporting by Yew Lun Tian in Beijing and Karin Strohecker in London; Editing by Alexandra Zavis and Carmel Crimmins
+Writing by Joe Bavier; Additional reporting by Yew Lun Tian in Beijing and Karin Strohecker in London; Editing by Alexandra Zavis, Carmel Crimmins and Gareth Jones